-Cybersecurity is one of the many uses of artificial intelligence.
-Going by a recent report by Norton, the global cost to recover from a typical data breach is USD 3.86 million.
-Studies also conclude that it takes a whole 196 days to recover from any data breach.
+Cybersecurity is one of the many uses of Artificial Intelligence.
+Going by a recent report by Norton, the global cost to recover from a typical data breach is USD 4.24 million.
+Studies also conclude that it takes a whole 287 days to identify and contain a data breach and it also takes about 200 days to recover it.
 As such, it makes sense for companies to use AI to avoid both financial losses and waste of time.
+As per the World Economic Forum's Global Cybersecurity Outlook 2022 research, artificial intelligence would affect cyber transformation within the next two years, with 48% of CEOs believing so.
+What is more, it’s believed that transactional detection of fraud is among major areas where AI and machine learning may help enhance cybersecurity.
 That said, this article highlights how AI can help in cybersecurity.

 AI offers insights that enable companies to understand threats easily, thereby reducing response times and making firms compliant with security best practices.
 On the other hand, machine learning (ML) helps in recognizing patterns in data to enable machines to learn from experience.
 So, by leveraging cyber threat intelligence, machine learning, and AI, companies can respond to issues with speed and confidence.

 Let us now examine how AI can help in cybersecurity.

 Automated security measures show the increasing role of AI in cybersecurity.
 Together with machine learning, AI can help companies to identify threats and find links between potential risks fast.
 This form of detection eliminates human errors from the process.